C2dricLeroy/Javascript-algorithm/README.md

 - 112 : Find the Difference in Age between Oldest and Youngest Family Members
 - 113 : SpeedCode #2 - Array Madness
 - 114 : To square(root) or not to square(root)
+- 115 : Enumerable Magic #1 - True for All?